The Baby Bar Exam – FYLSX 2026

 Frequently Asked Questions

-Unlimited, but you must pass within 3 attempts to receive full credit for your first year.
+Unlimited, but you must pass within 3 attempts to receive full credit for your 1st year.

-No, passing only allows certain students to continue law school.
+No, passing only allows specific students to continue in law school.
 You must pass the California Bar Exam to practice law.

-Only in California for students at unaccredited law schools, Law Office Study Program participants, and some accredited law school students without 2-years of college.
+The Baby Bar exam is only required in California for students at unaccredited law schools, participants in the Law Office Study Program, and some students at accredited law schools who have not completed 2 years of college.

 View More...